How To Grow Scallions Indoors

 Grow Scallions Indoors

 For those looking for an easy and delicious veggie to grow, learning how to grow scallions indoors is a great option.
 Scallions are one of the easiest veggies to care for and one of the few that can produce edible plants in low-light conditions.
-Being able to start from store-bought stalks is also a nice bonus, and means no one has any excuse not to grow this delicious plant!
+Being able to start from store-bought stalks is also a nice bonus, and means it’s simple to get started growing this delicious plant!

 High-Quality Scallion Seeds on Amazon.com